-I quit that though, because the boat was located on the yacht harbour, where everyone was kind of exclusive, with an attitude of “if your parents aren't active within the harbour you're not really part of it”.
-So I stopped there after a few years.
+I quit that though, because most of the friends I made there also decided to stop.
 A few years later I met someone from the group I used to sail with who started a youth sailing club for high school students.
 I joined a few of their activities and then suddenly they asked me if I wanted to join their board.
-So I suddenly was the secretary of that board.
-I stayed there for a year, but I still didn't really feel like I belonged.
-The people there were just quite exclusive.
-They don't really accept everyone, they try to be nice but you really noticed there wasn't a real bond.
+So I suddenly was the secretary of that youth board.
+I did that for somewhat over a year, then I stopped because I wanted to focus on my exams instead and because I was going to study in Nijmegen, meaning I would miss out on a lot of activities and meetings.
 Now I still have a boat, but my brother actually uses it more than me.
 My dad and granddad also have a boat, so I mostly go sailing with them.

 Do you know what you want to do after you're done with your bachelor?

 No, I'm totally clueless.
 I plan on doing a master, but I don't know at all in which direction.

 Then we'll keep that question for in … 1 year.

 Let's do some random questions.
 If you could travel to any place in the world for free, where would you go?